 Perquisites.
 We provide our named executive officers with certain perquisites that we believe are reasonable and consistent with our overall compensation program to better enable us to attract and retain superior employees for key positions.
 The Compensation Committee periodically reviews the levels of perquisites and other personal benefits provided to named executive officers.
 Based on this periodic review, perquisites are awarded or adjusted on an individual basis.
-The perquisites received by our named executive officers in 2020 included allowances for annual country club/social club dues, use of a Company-owned automobile, and certain housing benefits.
-With respect to our named executive officers, country club allowances and the use of a Company car are provided only to Messrs.
-Ludwig and Mefford, and housing benefits are only provided to Mr. Lemke.
+The perquisites received by our named executive officers in 2023 included allowances for annual country club/social club dues and use of a Company-owned automobile.
+With respect to our named executive officers, country club allowances are provided only to Messrs.
+Ludwig, Mefford and Lemke and the use of a Company car is provided only to Messrs.
+Ludwig and Mefford.